Cross-Border Investigative Journalism: An Online Course

 The Center for Media, Data and Society at CEU Democracy Institute is inviting journalists with some experience in news reporting to participate in its new Cross-Border Investigative Journalism online training course.

-Successful participants will receive a certificate from the Central European University,
+Successful participants from the western balkans will receive a certificate from the Central European University,

 The course is based on our successful Cross-Border Investigative Journalism Training for the Western Balkans, but it is now open to journalists from other countries.